gartzis/future-time-temporal-path-query-processing/README.md

 * future-time temporal path construction and ranking
 * overlap-aware shortest-path probability estimation
 * cache-aware query processing
+* component evaluation of probability-based path ranking
+* comparison with the previous single-future-edge method
 * scripts for reproducing the paper tables and figures

 ## Quick start